caronc/apprise-api/README.md

 ```

 ## Apprise URLs
-📣 In order to trigger a notifications, you need to generate one or more [Apprise URLs](https://github.com/caronc/apprise/wiki) to pass through this tools API.
-Apprise supports well over 50 notification services today and is always expanding.
+📣 In order to trigger a notifications, you first need to create one or more [Apprise URLs](https://github.com/caronc/apprise/wiki).
+Apprise supports well over 50 notification services today and is always expanding to add support for more!
 Visit https://github.com/caronc/apprise/wiki to see all of the supported Apprise services and how you can generate your own URLs from them.

 ## API Details

 ### Stateless Solution

-Most people want a sidecar solution that does not make use of any persistent storage.
-This service allows you to do this if you wish.
-The following can be used to directly send a notification of your choice to any of the [supported services by Apprise](https://github.com/caronc/apprise/wiki):
+Some people may wish to only have a sidecar solution that does require use of any persistent storage.
+The following API endpoint can be used to directly send a notification of your choice to any of the [supported services by Apprise](https://github.com/caronc/apprise/wiki) without any storage based requirements:

 | Path         | Method | Description |
 |------------- | ------ | ----------- |